What Is EMDR Therapy, And What Should You Expect?

-Eye Movement Desensitization and Reprocessing is a type of therapy that helps individuals restore themselves from symptoms and distressing feelings from a distressing life occurrence.
-This type of therapy can have the same benefits as traditional psychotherapy but in a much shorter period.
-Some people living with PTSD no longer have that condition in as few as three 90-minute appointments.
-EMDR therapy encompasses an 8-stage treatment.
+Eye Movement Desensitization and Reprocessing is a type of therapy that can help individuals restore themselves from symptoms and distressing feelings stemming from a traumatic experience.
+This type of therapy can have the same benefits as traditional psychotherapy, but in a much shorter period of time.
+Some people living with PTSD may no longer have that condition in as few as three 90-minute appointments.
+EMDR therapy generally encompasses an eight-stage treatment.

-Past, Present, and Future: Attention is given to these three times in life.
-The focus on the past includes any unsettling occurrences or events that had happened.
-The focus on the present includes any unsettling occurrences or events that are currently happening.
-The focus on the future is coming up with skills and coping strategies to deal with unsettling occurrences.
+During EMDR, attention is given to the past, present, and future.
+The focus on the past can include any unsettling occurrences or events that have taken place.
+The focus on the present may include any unsettling occurrences or events that are currently happening.
+The focus on the future often involves coming up with skills and coping strategies to cope with unsettling occurrences.

 Stage 1: History And Treatment Plan (1-2 Sessions)

-Discussion with a therapist about unsettling, distressing occurrences that have happened in the past.
-Also, discuss the individual's willingness and comfort level in uncovering and dealing with this type of therapy.
-The first meetings are usually focused on childhood incidences.
-If the individual had a specific situation in their adult life, that is where they would begin.
-Individuals with one specific adult traumatic event can usually be treated in less than 5 hours.
-Those with multiple traumas will need more time.
+This stage usually involves a discussion with a therapist about unsettling, distressing occurrences that have happened in the past.
+The first meetings are usually focused on childhood incidents but can include adult experiences as well.
+Individuals with one specific adult traumatic event can usually be treated in less than five hours, but those with multiple traumas will generally need more time.

 Stage 2: Preparation (1-4 Sessions)

-The therapist offers the individual ways to cope with and overcome their emotional anguish.
-These techniques are to be used outside the office in between appointments.
-The hope is that these techniques will help the individual replace the distressing thoughts with positive coping strategies.
-This is a time for the individual to become comfortable and trusting of the therapist.
-Building this relationship will help the individual to share and process their thoughts more freely during EMDR therapy.
+The therapist may offer the individual ways to cope with and overcome their emotional anguish.
+These techniques are generally to be used outside the office in between appointments.
+The hope is usually that these techniques help the individual replace their distressing thoughts with positive coping strategies.
+This can be a time for the individual to become comfortable and trusting of the therapist.
+Building this relationship can help the individual process their thoughts more freely during EMDR therapy.

 Stage 3: Assessment

-A rating system is used to describe the traumatic events during this stage, 10 being the worst you've ever felt, 0 being no distress.
-The goal is to get the individual to respond with a 0 when thinking about the traumatic event.
-The positive belief is given a rating between 1 (completely false) to 7 (completely true).
+A rating system is typically used to describe the traumatic events during this stage, with the number 10 being the worst you've ever felt, and the number zero being no distress.
+The goal is generally to get the individual to respond with a zero when thinking about the traumatic event.
+The positive belief may be given a rating between one (completely false) and seven (completely true).

-Stage 4: Desensitization (Number Of Sessions Depends On The Number Of Traumatic Events That The Individual Has Experienced)
+Stage 4: Desensitization (Number Of Sessions Can Depend On The Number Of Traumatic Events That The Individual Has Experienced)

-The therapist has the individual focus on one of the three things they came up with; the image, the negative belief, or the body sensations.
-While focusing on one of these things, the individual is also led by the EMDR eye movements, taps, or tones.
-After each stimulus set, the individual is told to empty their mind and notice what idea, impression, memory, or feeling comes up.
-If the individual becomes uncomfortable, the therapist helps them get back to being focused.
+The therapist usually has the individual focus on one of the three things they came up with: the image, the negative belief, or the bodily sensations.
+While focusing on one of these things, the individual may also be led by the EMDR eye movements, taps, or tones.
+After each stimulus set, the individual may be told to empty their mind and notice what idea, impression, memory, or feeling arises.
+If the individual becomes uncomfortable, the therapist can help them refocus.

 Stage 5: Installation

-In this stage, the goal is to replace negative beliefs with positive beliefs.
-The therapist wants the individual to rate their positive belief as a seven by the end of this stage.
+In this stage, the goal is generally to replace negative beliefs with positive beliefs.
+The therapist usually wants the individual to rate their positive belief as a seven by the end of this stage.

 Stage 6: Body Scan

-Once the individual has internalized the positive beliefs, the therapist brings up the original traumatic event that was targeted.
-They ask the individual if there are any physical symptoms such as tension.
-If the individual responds affirmatively, reprocessing of that traumatic event will occur.
-Results from multiple EMDR sessions were studied, and the individuals who continued to feel physical symptoms were still destructively influenced by the trauma.
-EMDR therapy is considered triumphant when no physical symptoms are felt.
+Once the individual has internalized the positive beliefs, the therapist may bring up the original traumatic event that was targeted.
+They may ask the individual if there are any physical symptoms, such as tension.
+If the individual responds affirmatively, reprocessing of that traumatic event can occur.
+EMDR therapy is usually considered successful when no physical symptoms are felt.

 Stage 7: Closure

-This is the final step in every appointment.
-The therapist checks in to make sure that the individual feels better at the end than when they started the appointment.
-If the answer is no, the therapist gives the individual some techniques to calm them and use them outside the office until the next appointment.
-The individual is told to keep a journal during their week and write down anything that may arise.
-It is a reminder of the techniques that were learned during their EMDR therapy.
+This is normally the final step of every appointment.
+The therapist may check in to make sure that the individual feels better than they did when they started the appointment.
+If the answer is no, the therapist may give the individual some techniques to calm them and use outside the office until the next appointment.
+The individual may be told to keep a journal during the week and write down anything that may arise.
+This can be a reminder of the techniques learned during EMDR therapy.

 Stage 8: Reevaluation

-This is the first step of each appointment.
-The therapist verifies that the positive beliefs have been upheld and discusses any new events or memories that may need to be processed.
-Many individuals may feel improvement instantaneously, but the eight stages need to be completed.
+This is generally the first step of each appointment.
+The therapist may verify that the positive beliefs have been upheld and discuss any new events or memories that may need to be processed.
+Many individuals may feel improvement instantaneously, but the eight stages usually need to be completed.

-*Some memories may come up that you didn't realize were there.
-The therapist will help the individual work through them.
+- Some memories may come up that you didn't realize were there.
+The therapist can help you work through them.

-*Some individuals feel immediate improvement, but not everyone has the same results.
-Trust the process, no matter how long it may take.
+- Some individuals may feel immediate improvement, but not everyone may have the same results.

-*The event you thought needed the processing may bring about other memories that need more immediate processing.
+- The event you thought needed processing may bring about other memories that need more immediate processing.

-*Go into the process with an open mind and trust so that the thoughts and memories will flow smoother.
+- It can be helpful to go into the process with an open mind and trust in your therapist to help the thoughts and memories flow more smoothly.